-I recently met with a new client to discuss issues with their Google Ads account.
+As part of my Google Ads Consulting work, I recently spoke with a new client to discuss issues with their Google Ads account.
 When they showed me their the account data, my jaw dropped to the floor.
 Every single Google Ads account setup mistake you could imagine was present and their Google Ads account was being managed by an established marketing company that was billing them on a monthly basis (and it wasn’t a tiny sum of money, either).

-With a quick audit of their Google Ads account we were unable to uncover some very basic mistakes that were costing them a plenty of money with few results.
+With a quick audit of their account we were able to uncover some very basic issues that were costing them plenty of money with few results.

 Only using broad keywords